Legal Cloud Security – Not All Clouds Are Created Equal

 Latest Data and Cloud Security Developments in the Legal Industry

-On a panel at October’s Mass Torts Made Perfect conference, Eric Sanchez, the founder of GrowPath, spoke about recent cybersecurity breaches in the legal industry.
+On a panel at October’s Mass Torts Made Perfect conference, one of the co-founders of GrowPath spoke about recent cybersecurity breaches in the legal industry.
 It’s everyone’s worst nightmare to lose their data.
 That’s why your cloud storage must be a safe haven that is also configured well and constantly monitored.
-According to Sanchez, it’s essential to train staff in best practices in order to prevent a breach.
+It’s essential to train staff in best practices in order to prevent a breach.
 Because staff will never be perfect no matter how much training they’re provided, additional protections must be utilized.

 For legal case management providers that rely on platforms such as Salesforce, protection is not as comprehensive as clients would prefer to believe.
 Someone will inevitably click on something wrong; what then?
 Only GrowPath has a unique patented method for two-factor authentication.
 This helps to ensure that you’re not relying solely on staff discretion.